f3mi/DTS-developer-challenge/APPROACH.md

 This project demonstrates my approach to full-stack development, with a focus on creating a secure, responsive, and user-friendly application.
 The implementation showcases my technical skills across frontend and backend development, as well as my commitment to quality, security, and modern development practices.

 The result is a comprehensive Task Management System that meets the requirements of the DTS Developer Challenge while providing an excellent user experience and demonstrating technical proficiency.
+The application follows an API-oriented architecture, implements thorough testing practices, and prioritizes user experience, security, and maintainability.